Ortho-K, a Little Known Contact Lens Alternative for Athletes

 A nearsighted athlete’s greatest nightmare is to break one’s glasses or have contact lenses fall out during play.
 Fortunately, there exists a non-surgical option that eliminates the need to wear glasses and contacts while providing clear vision.
 Orthokeratology, also called ortho-k, are overnight lenses that gently reshape the cornea overnight to offer sharp vision throughout the day.

-If you’re interested in clear and crisp vision all day long, contact us at The Pacific Eye Care Myopia Control Center.
+If you’re interested in clear and crisp vision all day long, contact us at Pacific Eye Care.
 We offer a comprehensive eye exam and custom fitting for ortho-k lenses.

 Why Athletes With Myopia Should Look for Alternatives

 There’s no question that myopia (nearsightedness) is a disadvantage for athletes.
 Glasses are a physical hindrance and certainly can limit an athlete’s performance.
 Glasses can move around on the face, get foggy when you sweat, and may obstruct your peripheral vision.

 Contact lenses could be a better alternative to glasses, but they too have issues as they can move out of place or dry up, causing fluctuating or blurred vision.
 Having dry eyes or getting sand kicked onto your face are also major concerns if you wear contact lenses.

 Ortho-k provides athletes with clear, comfortable and stable vision and excellent peripheral vision without having to wear any glasses or contacts throughout the day.
 Ortho-k might just be the perfect solution for a young athlete striving for success on the sports field.